Historic Yates Mill Public Programs

 Recreational Adventures: Guided Canoe Paddle

-Join us for a paddle around our millpond in one of our canoes.
-We will start with a quick lesson on basic canoeing and paddling and then we will paddle together up a creek.
-The last 45–60 minutes of the time will be free-paddling in the mill pond.
+Join us for a guided paddle around our pond in one of our canoes.
+We will start with a quick lesson on basic canoeing and paddling, then we will paddle together up a creek.
+The last 45–60 minutes will be free-paddling on the pond.
 If you have a valid fishing license and your own equipment, you can use this time to fish in our pond.
-Canoes, paddles and flotation vests are provided.
+Canoes, paddles, and life jackets are provided (no outside boats are permitted).
 For ages 10 and up (with an accompanying adult).
-Each canoe can hold a minimum of 2 people and a maximum of 4 (800-pound total weight limit).
+Each canoe can hold a minimum of 2 people and a maximum of 4 people (800-pound total weight limit).
 Registration is PER BOAT.
 If you only need 1 boat, please register just 1 member of your group.
 FREE.
+Register here.

 Register for a Virtual Program